 News

-The series will investigate how research can contribute to the reversal of mass incarceration and help develop alternative models of community safe
+The series will investigate how research can contribute to the reversal of mass incarceration and help develop alternative models of community safety.

 The event convened stakeholders to discuss the role of Felony ATI Court in Manhattan.